How much is your brand worth? Donald Trump values his personal brand at more than $3billion.

 1) Quality products and services

 This is the backbone of your brand.
-It's vital that you’re able to deliver a quality product to your consumers if you want repeat purchases and good word of mouth.
+It's vital that you deliver a quality product to your consumers if you want repeat purchases and good word of mouth.

 2) Competitive analysis

 A strong brand is a brand that can adapt to market changes.
 To be such a brand, keep an eye on industry trends and your competitors’ activities.
 In other words, don’t be Blockbuster.

 An effective way to build brand equity is to target a niche: meet a specific need that no-one else is currently satisfying.
 This radiates both innovative thinking and great understanding of your consumers.
 Being admired and respected is the hallmark of strong brand equity.

 When you understand the market and your place within it, you need to communicate that to consumers in a consistent and engaging manner.

 Your products and pricing are hugely important, but so are other aspects of your business.
 From your brand name and straplines to your social media activity, every part of your business that comes into contact with customers and potential customers must be refined to ensure it is highly targeted.

 Establish your brand image from the start, and model your business accordingly.
 If you operate in the premium sector of your industry, be classy.
 If your product or service is about putting a smile on people’s faces, be fun.

 Be consistent.
 Consumers know what they like, and they like what they know.
 Be in control of what they know.